 Use the Search Box below to buy your tickets from Poipet to Phnom Penh.

-If you are travelling from Thailand to Phnom Penh allow yourself around 2 hours to travel from the bus or train station in Aranyaprathet to the bus stop in Poipet in order to catch your minivan to Phnom Penh.
+If you are travelling from Thailand to Phnom Penh allow yourself around 2 hours to travel from the bus or train station in Aranyaprathet to the bus stop in Poipet in order to catch your bus or minivan to Phnom Penh.
 Whilst Aranyaprathet town is only 6.5 km from the border at Poipet there are a number of potential delays which may slow your journey down.
 Your bus or train may be delayed and there may be queues at both the Thailand and Cambodia border, as well as difficult immigration officers who may want to ask you a lot of questions before allowing you to cross the border.
 If you need to apply for a Cambodia Visa at the border this will further delay you.

 Phnom Penh Cambolink 21 Express Bus Stop